bencebeky/monte-carlo-lock/README.md

 ones above, but this could be any character.
 If a solution contains multiple occurrences of `X`, then it has to be investigated separately which ones have to be identical characters, which is beyond the scope of the current work.

+## Recursive approach

+The first implementation, in [recursive.cc](recursive.cc), goes through all possible strings, and checks each whether it is specially related to itself.
+The main loop keeps a `std::string` object, but in order to avoid copying, the recursive calls pass around a `View`, which is a class much like `std::string_view` except it also supports reversed strings.

+## Recursive approach with memoization

+The second implementation, [memoize.cc](memoize.cc), uses the same recursive approach, except every time it is determined about a pair a combinations whether the first one is specially related to the second one, this information is saved in a map.

+## Ground-up approach

+The third implementation, [construct.cc](construct.cc), builds up a set of all pairs of combinations that are specially related up to the length limit.

+## Comparison of the tree approaches

+TODO runtime, memory usage